-Science rejects the exclusion of unborn children from the class of human beings.
+2. Science rejects the exclusion of unborn children from the class of human beings.

 Science does not purport to identify the value society should place upon human life.
 Science does indisputably show, however, that each individual human organism begins life at the moment of fertilization.
-Thus science offers no valid basis for excluding prenatal human life from the category of "persons" protected under the fourteenth amendment.
+See generally Krimmel & Foley, Abortion: An Inspection into the Nature of Human Life and Potential Consequences of Legalizing its Destruction, 46 U. Cin.
+L. Rev. 725, 744-62 (1977) (analysis of biochemical and genetic evidence shows that the life of a specific human being begins at conception).
+Thus science offers no valid basis for excluding prenatal human life from the category of "persons" protected under the Constitution.